Nick-Dalby/nick-dalby/README.md

 ### Hi there 👋

-Berlin-based developer, interested in crafting fun web apps and experiences
+Berlin-based developer, interested in crafting fun web experiences

 ### Working with: